Olympic National Park: One of the Best and so much fun

 Mountain Top View

 Three black tail deer emerged from the woods as we parked at the Hurricane Hill trail head.
-They were used to people and probably looking for a handout.
-Unfortunately, people probably fed them in the past.
+They were used to people and was probably looking for a handout because, unfortunately, people fed them in the past.
 The trail, through some snow still on the trail, led to a peak with fantastic 360 degree views of the peaks nearby.
 On this day in early June, the clouds were below us and framed the snow-capped peaks.
 A blue pond in the snow accentuated the beauty of this winter scene as clouds moved by in various shapes and sizes.

 Deer Argument